n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.bamboohr.md

 # BambooHR

-The BambooHR node allows you to automate work in the BambooHR platform and integrate BambooHR with other applications. n8n has built-in support for a wide range of BambooHR features, including creating, deleting, downloading, and getting company reports, employee documents, and files.
+The BambooHR node allows you to automate work in BambooHR and integrate BambooHR with other applications. n8n has built-in support for a wide range of BambooHR features, including creating, deleting, downloading, and getting company reports, employee documents, and files.

 On this page, you'll find a list of operations the BambooHR node supports and links to more resources.

 !!! note "Credentials"
-   Refer to the [BambooHR credentials](https://docs.n8n.io/integrations/builtin/credentials/bamboohr/) for guidance on setting up authentication.
+   Refer to [BambooHR credentials](https://docs.n8n.io/integrations/builtin/credentials/bamboohr/) for guidance on setting up authentication.

 !!! note "Examples and Templates"
    For usage examples and templates to help you get started, take a look at n8n's [BambooHR integrations](https://n8n.io/integrations/bamboohr/){:target=_blank .external-link} list.